ValValeria/Film-App/README.md

 > Login page for the super admin

 ## How to run the app
 Firstly, you need create .env file and fill in your database settings.
-Then open terminal or type
+Then open terminal and type
 * npm install
 * composer install
 * php artisan migrate
 * php artisan serve

-If you